Roles And Responsibilities Of A Committee Management (Board Of Directors)

 A commitment to training and development signifies a commitment to continuous improvement.
 The Management Committee becomes a model for a learning organisation, where growth is not a destination but a journey.
 This mindset permeates throughout the organisation, fostering a culture of continuous improvement and adaptability.

-In essence, a Training and Development strategy for your Management Committee is not just a box to be checked; it's a dynamic force that propels the organisation forward.
-It's an acknowledgment that leadership is a journey of growth, and investing in the development of committee members pays dividends in organisational resilience, innovation, and sustained success.
+A Training and Development strategy for your Management Committee is not just a box to be checked; it's a dynamic force that propels the organisation forward.
+It acknowledges that leadership is a journey of growth, and investing in the development of committee members pays dividends in organisational resilience, innovation, and sustained success.
 As we celebrate the first year of our journey, let it be a testament to the commitment to continuous improvement and the unwavering pursuit of excellence in governance.

 Statistics on Board Development Training

-In the extensive March 2018 McKinsey Global Survey involving more than 1,100 board directors, findings revealed a concerning trend in director training.
-Specifically, fewer than a quarter of respondents indicated that new directors received adequate induction training to effectively fulfill their roles.
+The extensive March 2018 McKinsey Global Survey, which surveyed more than 1,100 board directors, revealed a concerning trend in director training.
+Specifically, fewer than a quarter of respondents indicated that new directors received adequate induction training to fulfil their roles effectively.
 Moreover, a mere 20% of the surveyed directors reported ongoing opportunities for board education, pointing to a significant gap in continuous learning within the directorial landscape.

 Step-by-step Process of a Training and Development Strategy